FCC Proposes Fine Against Fla. Carrier for Slamming, Cramming

 "Slamming" is the illegal practice of switching a consumer's traditional wireline telephone company for local, local toll, or long distance service without permission.
-The FCC's slamming liability rules also prohibit unreasonable delays in the execution of an authorized switch by your local telephone company.
-The rules provide a remedy if you've been slammed, discourage slamming by removing the profit and protect consumers from illegal switches.
-The Communications Act and FCC rules hold telephone companies responsible for the acts of their agents, including their telemarketers.
-The FCC's Enforcement Bureau can also take action against slammers.
+The FCC's slamming rules help protect consumers from illegal switches, and provide a remedy if you've been slammed.
+The rules also prohibit unreasonable delays in an authorized switch by your local telephone company.

 How to protect yourself against slamming

 - Always examine your telephone bill immediately and thoroughly.
 If you see a new telephone company name on your bill, call the number that's shown on that portion of the bill and ask for an explanation.

 - Be aware of the methods telephone companies can use to change your authorized telephone company legally.
 The FCC's rules require telephone companies to obtain your clear permission to make such a change.